CSCfi/ansible-role-vms-before-ceph-client/README.md

 Limitation
 ----------
 The current version does not consider the downgrade or remove of Ceph clients in hypervisors.
+A warning message is shown in case a downgrade and there is a possibility to list the VMs while they have a higher ceph version than $ceph_version.